 Before adding an authorized user, it’s essential that you understand that you entirely liable for all and any charges that are made by yourself and any other authorized user you add to the account.
 When you add an authorized user onto your account, you can’t legally hold the person you’re sharing your account with responsibility for any purchases that were made onto the account.

 Being an Authorized User vs Adding an Authorized User

 Adding an authorized user to a credit card account can be a useful tool to avoid having to share one card with another user, as well as to reap the benefits and perks that come with accruing rewards.

-By having an authorized user on a credit card, the authorized user can help the primary user to earn the highest limits of reward points on their card.
+By having an authorized user on a secured credit card, the authorized user can help the primary user to earn the highest limits of reward points on their card.
 Depending on the credit card company that you’re using, there may be perks and rewards that can be extended to the authorized user on the account.
 Some of these benefits can include car rental insurance, extended warranties on purchases that they’ve made, or even luggage reimbursement.

 Becoming an Authorized User

 By becoming an authorized user on an account, you’ll have access to more credit.
 If you’re ever in a financial crunch and you’re in the need of money fast, becoming an authorized user can help you to do so.

 On the other hand, if you don’t have any experience managing a credit card, becoming an authorized user on someone else’s credit card can help you to learn how to manage purchases, pay bills on time, and develop healthy credit spending habits.

 Adding an Authorized User on a Credit Card